MaxBotCoder/Universal-Package-Manager/README.md

 old v0.0.1: The terminal interface is in very early stages, only being used as a testing ground for taking in input commands prior to being used for universal package manager's blockchain data recalling system, as the data recall system has not been implemented yet!

 NEW: v0.0.2: Created smart contract cointaining a boolean which determines weather or not an app has been purchased.
-However, is not finished!
+Improvement (B) However, is not finished!
+Minor change to money reciving constructor!